Google Just Dropped Its Most Inexpensive Pixel Yet — & It's Really Good

 Just like on the Pixel 3, the 3a has Active Edge, which means you can squeeze on the bottom half of the phone to engage the Assistant.
 (You can also do this by saying “Hey Google” or “Okay Google,” pressing on the Home button, or clicking on the Assistant image on home screen, but squeezing the phone is the easiest and most fun method.)

 The Assistant then prompts you to provide a command — which can be everything from "Tell me what the weather is like today" to "Wind down."
 The latter will initiate the Pixel's bedtime mode, part of the Digital Wellbeing feature, which fades your screen to Grayscale and turns on Do Not Disturb.
-Also, the 3a introduces another clutch way of turning off notifications: Shh mode, which lets you automatically enact Do Not Disturb by flipping your phone facedown.
-Simple and yet genius.
+Also, the 3a introduces another cool way of turning off notifications: Shh mode, which lets you automatically enact Do Not Disturb by flipping your phone facedown.
+Simple and yet genius and no more accidental vibrations in important meetings.

 Advertisement